-Risk: With a STP Broker you do not get access to the order book, so you cannot check to see if your order was properly matched with an order of someone else.
+Risk: With an STP Broker you do not get access to the order book, so you cannot check to see if your order was properly matched with an order of someone else.
 You just have to trust your broker.
 So the risk here is a poor quality of execution and opportunity risk.
-For instance, on an ECN you might have been able to execute a trade at a certain price, but with your STP Broker your trade was not triggered.
+For instance, on an ECN you might have been able to execute a trade at a certain price, but with your STP Broker, your trade was not triggered.
 To mitigate this it is important to periodically review the trade execution of your broker and if it falls short, move to another broker.

 - MM Broker

 Fee structure: Spread

 Risk: Same as with the STP Broker, but in addition, there is the possibility that the dealing desk of the broker will interfere with the trade execution in a way that might have a negative impact on your trades.

 |Marking a market

 Ways brokers make can make money other than by charging fees

 But trading fees are not the only ways brokers make money.
 I think it is good to know about this.
 Just realize that if you can trade extremely cheap, it might mean that the broker will most likely make more money elsewhere.
 It is like when something is offered to you for free, then you just might be the product…